1 / 9

 Bloom Information

-Flowers appear in April to May, one per stem.
+Flowers appear in April through May, one flower per stem.
 Each flower lasts 3–5 days.
-The bloom period is brief — approximately 10–14 days for an established clump.
-After flowering, the plant enters a dry summer dormancy lasting from June through September.Detailed Descriptions
+The bloom period runs brief — approximately 10–14 days for an established clump.
+After flowering, the plant enters a dry summer dormancy lasting from June through September, during which the rhizome stays inactive at or near the soil surface.
+Pollination in the native range occurs by long-tongued bees foraging on the rocky steppe vegetation; in cultivation, hand-pollination is required for seed production since the appropriate native pollinators are absent.Detailed Descriptions

 Flower Description